capeprivacy/documentation/docs/libraries/cape-python/quickstart.md

 # Cape Python API

-This guide walks through an example of using Cape Python with either Pandas or Spark.
+This guide provides an example of using Cape Python with either Pandas or Spark.

 ## Prerequisites

-* Python 3.6 or above
+* Python 3.6 or above.
 * Cape Privacy recommends using a virtual environment such as [venv](https://docs.python.org/3/library/venv.html).